 You may be surprised to know that green is a very powerful color.
-It actually has been known to make an impact of many people’s behavior and decisions.
+It actually has been known to make an impact on many people’s behavior and decisions.
 The color green evokes a feeling of abundance and is associated with peace, rest, and security.
-Crazy enough, people are sometimes invited into a “green room” while waiting to go on camera.
-So, who could argue that green isn’t a great color to add somewhere into your home.
+People are sometimes invited into a “green room” while waiting to go on camera.
+So, it might be time to consider using green in your home.
+Here are our favorites green paint colors!

-We do not have any natural light in our new build laundry room, but really wanted to go with something different like green cabinetry.
+We do not have any natural light in our new build laundry room but really wanted to go with something different like green cabinetry.
 When I think of green I normally think of dark, moody green shades.
-Much to my surprise, lighter greens are also on the rise and look beautiful.
+But lighter green paint colors are also on the rise and look beautiful.
 So, that is the direction we are thinking about going.

 Benjamin Moore Flora

-Flora by Benjamin Moore is a medium light shade of green.
-It is a rich color with earthy, organic quality that is very welcoming.
+Flora by Benjamin Moore is a medium-light shade of green.
+It is a rich color with an earthy, organic quality that is very welcoming.
 Flora pairs well with both contemporary and traditional furnishings.

 Benjamin Moore Sage Tint

 Sage Tint by Benjamin Moore is another beautiful lighter shade of green.
-It is included within the Classic Color Collection.
-It is very much considered a elegant color that will be used for many years to come.
+It is included in the Classic Color Collection.
+It is very much considered an elegant color that will be used for many years to come.